 10 ways to get started with WordPress development

 Try MaxiBlocks for free with 500+ library assets including basic templates.
 No account required.
-Free page builder, theme and updates included.
-Start now
+Free WordPress page builder, theme and updates included.

-Setting up your local development environment
+Set up a local development environment

-Learning the WordPress file structure
+Learn the WordPress file structure

 Subscribe to our newsletter

-Exploring PHP and MySQL
+Explore PHP and MySQL

-Exploring WordPress themes
+Understand how WordPress themes work

-Understanding WordPress plugins
+Get familiar with WordPress plugins

-Getting familiar with the WordPress dashboard
+Get familiar with the WordPress dashboard

-Introduction to WordPress hooks: actions and filters
+Learn about WordPress hooks: actions and filters

-Version control with Git
+Start using version control with Git

 Build like a pro